Centrora/centroradocs/config-firewall-settings.rst

 .. image:: https://cdn.protect-website.co/centrora_web/images/Tutorials/302_Ban_Page.jpg

-Whenever, your admin IP is blocked out, you can access the Google Authentication App on your mobile to get the code.
+Whenever your admin IP is blocked out, you can access the Google Authentication App on your mobile to get the code.
 After submitting the code there, your IP will be immediately whitelisted and you will get the website access back.

 Ban Page SEO
 -------------------